microsoft/sqldev/_includes/partials/ruby/crudunix.md

   duedate: Sat, 01 Jul 2017>]
   ```

-> Congrats you created your first two Ruby apps with SQL Server!
-Check out the next section to learn about how you can make your Ruby apps faster with SQL Server’s Columnstore feature
+> Congratulations!
+You created your first two Ruby apps with SQL Server!
+Check out the next section to learn about how you can make your Ruby apps faster with SQL Server’s Columnstore feature.